What is Choline?

 Dietary sources of Choline include liver, eggs, and wheat germ (vi)

-Brainiac® Kids products supply up to 120 mg of Choline per serving.
-For more specific ingredient information, visit our Product Page.
+All Brainiac® products include a meaningful amount Choline per serving.
+For more specific ingredient information, visit our Product Pages.